 Foldable convenience trays sit between the first- and second-row seats.
 An overhead rail system contains integrated audio and climate controls, lighting and the backseat entertainment system.
 Entertainment options include a DVD system and XM Satellite Radio.

-GM's 3.5-liter V-6 generates 201 hp and 216 pounds-feet of torque and connects to a four-speed-automatic transmission.
+Under the Hood GM's 3.5-liter V-6 generates 201 hp and 216 pounds-feet of torque and connects to a four-speed-automatic transmission.
 With all-wheel drive, output drops to 196 hp.
 For 2006, a new 240-hp, 3.9-liter V-6 that generates240 pounds-feet of torque is available.
 When properly equipped, the Uplander can tow up to 3,500 pounds.
 Versatrak all-wheel drive can split torque between the left and right wheels as well as between the front and rear ones.
 Traction control is optional.

-All-disc antilock brakes and daytime running lamps are standard.
+Safety All-disc antilock brakes and daytime running lamps are standard.
 GM's StabiliTrak electronic stability system is optional.
 Optional seat-mounted side-impact airbags provide head and thorax protection for front- and second-row outboard occupants.